14 April 2025

 Innovo

-We invite all guests to join our relaxed roundtable session dedicated to celebrating women in export, project, and development finance
+We invite all guests to join our relaxed roundtable session dedicated to celebrating women in export, project, and development finance.
+This session is proudly sponsored by HSBC.

 Middle East